Tal-Lab/crispr_plasmidome/README.md

 ## Feedback

-If you have any feedback, please reach out to us at lucyandrosyuk@gmail.com.
+If you have any feedback, please reach out to us at lucyandrosyuk@gmail.com or leave a comment in Discussions.

 Please, include “CRISPR github” in the subject and specify your issue.